CodeDroid999/SES-Web-Developer-Mentorship/README.md

 >[!NOTE]
 >This is only a trial blog post for several Markup Skills.

- “Learning HTML and CSS is a lot more challenging than it used to be.
-Responsive web design adds more layers of complexity to design and develop websites.”
+ Learning HTML and CSS is a lot more challenging than it used to be.
+Responsive web design adds more layers of complexity to design and develop websites.[^1]
-― Jacob Lett, Bootstrap 4 Quick Start: Responsive Web Design and Development Basics for Beginners[^1].
-“Great web design without functionality is like a sports car with no engine.”
+Great web design without functionality is like a sports car with no engine.[^2]
-– Paul Cookson[^2]

 ADIOS💙